 Secondly, teams need to exercise good listening skills.
 In other words, are we “Really listening” to what others say?
 It’s one thing to have an opportunity to share.
 The question is, “is anyone listening?”
 We are all guilty at times of practicing selective listening and filtering out what we don’t want to hear or what we deem unimportant.
 When that happens, the messages that the team may need the most are effectively silenced.
 Team building activities that point out this flaw in listening can really enhance the overall communicative power of the group.
 Sue Patton Thoele speaks on this topic, “Deep listening is miraculous for both the listener and the speaker.
 When someone receives us with open-hearted, non-judging, intensely interested listening, our spirits expand.”
 I might add that the whole team effort expands as well.

-Powerful team building programs will immerse the participants in situations which allow them to overcome problems and come up with solutions as a team.
-In a sense, the team activity should mirror real life situations.
-In every life some rain will fall.
+Powerful team building programs will immerse the participants in situations that allow them to overcome problems and come up with solutions as a team.
+In a sense, the team activity should mirror real-life situations.
+In every life, some rain will fall.
 For every team, problems will crop up, often erupt.
 Successful race car driver Sebastien Bourdais said that “It’s a team… they give you everything you need to be successful, if there is a problem, they work and work and work until it is solved”.

-Finally, you will find that great team building sessions will create the conditions where small groups can work together and see first-hand how cooperation brings their efforts to a successful conclusion.
+Finally, you will find that great team building sessions will create conditions where small groups can work together and see first-hand how cooperation brings their efforts to a successful conclusion.
 Perhaps there are vast differences in skill sets and temperaments among the team members.
 Instead of being a divisive feature, these differences can be seen and used as integral parts of the overall effort.

 So in summary, when a company or manager is seeking a team building program that will have valuable content, it should focus on some or all of these areas.
 There should be exercises to promote better communications and also listening skills.
-The group should learn how to persevere in group problem solving situations, and finally, a spirit of cooperation should be fostered.
+The group should learn how to persevere in group problem-solving situations, and finally, a spirit of cooperation should be fostered.
 In the final analysis, the program should cause the team to work on the areas that will help them be a great “Team”.